Wild Calling! Xotics Essentials Dog Food gets the Advisor’s mid-tier rating of 3.5 stars.

 The second ingredient is sweet potato.
 Sweet potatoes are a gluten-free source of complex carbohydrates in a dog food.
 They are naturally rich in dietary fiber and beta carotene.

 The third ingredient is bison.
-Although it’s a quality item, raw bison contains about 80% water.
+Although it’s a quality item, raw bison contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.